helloimlixin/ListeningToMusic_iOS/README.md

 After finishing the FoodTracker App, in this repostitory I created a new app called ListeningToMusic.

 ## Part 2:  Study, modify and intergate one of Firebase Examples
+For this part of the homework, I implemented user authentication using Firebase.

 https://firebase.google.com/docs/samples/